$\Delta$-MILP: Deep Space Network Scheduling via Mixed-Integer Linear Programming: Numerical Results

 Then, on Fig. \ref{fig:heatmap_scheduled_durations_antennas_MILP_W44_2016}, a heatmap of the scheduled hours for each mission and on each antenna is displayed.
 The cell for NHPC \footnote{New Horizon is a mission to study the dwarf planet Pluto.} on DSS-43 is very bright since the mission only required 70-m antennas, and DSS-43 was the only one that had view periods with the spacecraft during that week.

-Finally, on Fig. \ref{fig:antennas_use_MILP3_W44_2016}, the antennas communication, available and maintenance times are shown.
-For DSS-45, no time was left available.
-The scheduled hours are well distributed among the different antennas, which is one of the concerns of the DSN.
+Finally, on Fig. \ref{fig:antennas_use_MILP3_W44_2016}, the antenna usage for W44 2016 is shown.
+Communication time is in red, available time in light red, and maintenance or shutdown time in grey.
+DSS-43 scheduled all of its available hours.
+This bar chart shows a balance between all the hours of the different antennas, which is one of the objectives from the DSN perspective.